GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 structure matches well between the two datasets.

 The band-by-band plots show that at least qualitatively, there is a good match between satellite- and UAV-based measurements.

+**VICSRV - Serviceton** This site was measured using the hand-held ASD.
+It was not affected by poor AOD correction.
+However, The site was in the overlap zone between adjacent overpasses of Sentinel-2A and 2B.
+The overpasses occurred such that Sentinel-2A followed 2B by 10 minutes and 13 seconds, giving a new opportunity to cross-compare results.
+The figure below shows the band-by-band spectra for each overpass, compared to the field data:

+:::{figure} ../../site-report/2026-06-11-VICSRV/SiteComparison-2026-06-11-VICSRV.png

+Whilst there are excellent mathces between field and overpass data for each of Sentinel-2A and 2B, it is clear that the Sentinel-2A data more closely matches field data and that 2B data appears to be slightly darker (ie. lower SR), compared to either field data or 2A.
+Even though the overpasses were closely aligned in time, we suspect the reason for the difference is because the two overpasses were not aligned along the swath direction and instead the centre of the 2A swath was to the west, with centre of the 2B swath to the east, of the field site.
+Therefore, 2B would have been looking away from the Sun, whereas 2A would have been looking more towards the Sun, implying that the small difference is a BRDF effect due to the side-look of each sensor.

+## Effects of poor AOD correction

+The work carried out in this Quarter has highlighted a significant error in GA's SR products: the poor correction of Atmospheric Optical Depth (AOD) in south-eastern Australia leads to anomalously low SR measurements for some bands.
+In order to characterise this,

 ## Summary of Band-by-Band Matching